80a Southampton Row

 Bloomsbury Therapy Centre

 Hello, my name is Dragana Savcic-Sanders.
 I am a Counselling Psychologist with 20 years of experience in the secondary and tertiary NHS psychological services.
-I have developed an expertise in working with adults presenting with a wide range of conditions presenting at the secondary and tertiary level of services.
-The range of presentation varies from anxiety-related disorders, depression, early childhood abuse/complex trauma, PTSD resulting from various experiences, difficulty in relationships, eating disorders, coping with illness, personality disorder, anger; self esteem issues, inter-relational and intra-relational difficulty.
+During this time, I have developed an expertise in working with adults who seek help with a wide range of difficulties .
+I have worked with people coming to therapy for a number of reasons such as anxiety-related disorders, depression, early childhood abuse/complex trauma, PTSD resulting from various experiences, difficulty in relationships, eating disorders, coping with illness, personality disorder, anger; self esteem issues and many others.

 I am highly experienced in providing assessment and trauma-focused therapy for Post Traumatic Stress Disorder (PTSD) as well as providing consultancy, group work and psycho-educational programmes.
 I have a special clinical interest in the psychological impact of traumatic experiences including childhood sexual abuse as well as any abuse-related experiences, accidents, traumatic losses, complex bereavement, rape and political crime including torture.
 My varied expertise and experience allows me to tailor the best approach according to clients’ needs.

 Training, qualifications & experience

 I am registered with the Health Professional Council (HPC) as a Counselling Psychologist and I am a member of the British Psychological Society (MBPsS).

 I am fully trained in the Eye Movement Desensitisation Reprocessing therapy (EMDR) which is a recommended treatment for PTSD by the NICE (National Center for Clinical Excellence).